Rails-18xx/Rails/readme.txt

-Rails release 1.6.0:
+Rails release 1.6.1:

-This release celebrates that 1835 is declared fully playable.

-Warning this release might not work with existing save files (see below).

-Contributors: Martin Brumm, Stefan Frey, Erik Vos, Frederick Weld
+A maintenance release for the 1.6.x branch.

+Contributors: Frederick Weld, Erik Vos
+Bugs reported by Bill Probst.

 List of bugs fixed and further changes:
-- 18EU: Fixed that share price could raise at the end of the merger round
-- 1825: Update to Minors
-- Background map: Fixed glitches at 18GA display
-- All games: Fixes to make entering special tile lays more efficient
-WARNING: The last fix might make existing save files unloadable.
+- Enforced that the DynamicReportWindow stays on top during time warp
+- Added background map for 1889 (courtesy of Frederick Weld)
+- Fixed autosave functionality (handling of 18xx_autosave.xxx files)
+- Fixed retrieval of default game options (if options pane was not opened)
+- Fixed 1856 background map's mini-map (Windsor area)
+- Enforce selling over-limit shares first
+- Fixed wrong price of 6 train (630 => 600) in 18TN

 Note: To show a background map, the option has to be switched on in Configuration => Map/Report => Display background map.
-Background maps are only available for 1856, 18EU, 18GA (incl.
+Background maps are only available for 1856, 1889, 18EU, 18GA (incl.
 Cotton Port) and 18AL so far.